NEW THIS SEASON!!

 - Violations of any of these policies can result in the paddler being removed from the event without refund.

-Day 1/Friday, November 12: Collier-Seminole State Park
+Day 1/Thursday, November 12: Collier-Seminole State Park

 Paddling Miles: 0